TexFlex Flexible Spending and Commuter Spending Accounts for Active Employees

 Below is an example of savings based on an annual salary of $50,000:

 By lowering your pre-taxable income, you save money.

 |After-tax dollars spent on eligible expenses||$0||($2,000)|

 |* Sample tax savings for a single taxpayer with no dependents.
 Actual savings will vary based on your individual tax situation.
 Please consult a tax professional for

 Eligibility and Enrollment

-All benefits-eligible active employees can enroll in, make changes to or cancel TexFlex health and dependent care FSAs within 31 days of your hire date, during Summer Enrollment or within 31 days of a qualifying life event (QLE).
+If you are a benefits-eligible active employee, you can enroll in, make changes to or cancel TexFlex health care, limited-purpose and dependent care FSAs within 31 days of your hire date, during Summer Enrollment or within 31 days of a qualifying life event (QLE).
 If you elect to participate as a new employee, you will have a 60-day waiting period before your enrollment starts.
 Enrollment begins the first of the month following your 60-day waiting period.